-Johan Sebastian Back
+Johan Sebastian Bach

 Let’s hope whoever chose this piece of art isn’t someone to change their mind quickly.
 On second thoughts, they could have picked a worse option.
-Bach’s music has been around for the best part of 300 years and doesn’t seem to have fallen out of favour so far.
+Bach’s music has been around for the best part of 300 years and doesn’t seem to have fallen out of favor so far.

 Admittedly, this one will only have its full impact if you’ve got the dress code to go with it.
 Then, no-one can have any doubt about your self-confidence.
 And what better way is there to show the genuine commitment you have to your music than to have tears of blood on your arm?

 Is this the work of a fan of classical music and the Walking Dead who couldn’t make up their mind about which one they liked best?
 At least you’ll stand out from the crowd with that on your arm.